 COMPOSITIONS, DISTRIBUTIONS AND STATUS OF ECONOMIC PLANTS AMONG INVASIVE FLORAS OF UTTARPARA, WEST BENGAL, INDIA

-A survey was carried out during the span of 2005-2010 to invent the invasive alien plant species and their economic uses in urban and adjoining rural areas of Uttarpara, Hooghly district, West Bengal.
-Study revealed occurrence of 103 alien angiospermic plant species under 32 families, of which four families (Araceae, Poaceae, Cyperaceae, Pontederiaceae) are monocots.
-Dicot family Fabaceae dominate...
+A survey was carried out from 2005 to 2010 to invent the invasive alien plant species and their economic uses in urban and adjoining rural areas of Uttarpara, Hooghly district, West Bengal.
+The study revealed the occurrence of 103 alien angiospermic plant species under 32 families, of which four families (Araceae, Poaceae, Cyperaceae, Pontederiaceae) are monocots.
+Dicot family Fabaceae dominated w...

 The genus Ruellia L. is sometimes called Dipteracanthus, it comprises about 150 species native to tropical and temperate North and South America.
 In this review, the literature data on phytochemical and biological investigations of the genus Ruellia are compiled.
 The well-recognized groups of secondary metabolites were flavonoids, lignans, coumarins, alkaloids, triterpenes, sterols, phenolic gly...

-A rapid, simple, selective and precise UV-Visible Spectrophotometric method has been developed for the determination of Curcumin in bulk and in Nano-Formulation.
-The spectrophotometric detection was carried out at an absorption maximum of 421nm using methanol as solvent.
+A rapid, simple, selective and precise UV-Visible spectrophotometric method has been developed for the determination of Curcumin in bulk and nano-formulation.
+The spectrophotometric detection was carried out at an absorption maximum of 421 nm using methanol as solvent.
 The method was validated for various validation parameters.
-The linearity range was found to be 5-25μg/ml with a correlation co...
+The linearity range was found to be 5-25 μg/ml with a correlation coe...

 Sweet violet also known as the Viola odorata, blooms in continental climate conditions in early spring with delicate flowers of attractive scent.
 It has been traditionally the part of various indigenous preparations and being used to cure respiratory and inflammatory conditions.
-Present review article is an attempt to cover recent developments in phytochemical and pharmacological potential of drug...
+The present review article is an attempt to cover recent developments in the phytochemical and pharmacological potential...